What’s The Difference Between a Cyclone and A Hurricane?

 As we all know, there is a phenomenon called a ‘hurricane’ in the southern hemisphere.
 It’s a cyclone that forms in the southern hemisphere, and when it reaches tropical storm status, it can travel north, pummelling land with torrential rain, winds above hurricane strength, and even a storm surge.
 The name is not the same as the West, only with a tropical cyclone.

 They are both destructive but different.
-A hurricane is a tropical cyclone, a system of winds and ocean currents that collides with land, which causes damage and death to whatever is in its path.
+A hurricane is a tropical cyclone, a system of winds and ocean currents that collide with land, which causes damage and death to whatever is in its path.
 Cyclone is a smaller weather system, a localized area of low pressure that starts in the ocean, moves over land, and eventually dissipates.

 Comments (0)